BNsrujan/Vithsutra/README.md

 | `infrastructure` | External system access (DB, API, etc.) |

-## application layer
+## Application layer

 ### Characteristics of application layer

-Knows what to do, but not how it's done.
+- Knows what to do, but not how it's done.

-Orchestrates interactions between the presentation layer and the domain layer.
+- Orchestrates interactions between the presentation layer and the domain layer.

-Does not import from infrastructure — depends only on domain interfaces.
+- Does not import from infrastructure — depends only on domain interfaces.

-Holds the logic that would answer: "When the user does X, what should the app do?"
+- Holds the logic that would answer: "When the user does X, what should the app do?"

 ```
 src/